Packet-Clearing-House/maptable/README.md

 },
 ```
 - `markers:` _(object, default: null)_ Add markers on the map.
+    - `markers.groupBy:` _(function(d))_ Function that returns a string that we use to group markers on the dataset.
+Example: `function(d) { return d.city + ', ' + d.country; }`.
-    - `markers.rollup:` _(function(groupedData))_ Function that returns a value that we would use for every marker.
+    - `markers.rollup:` _(function(groupedData))_ Function that returns a value that we would use for every marker (example: count, mean, max, min) grouped by on how it's specified on the option `markers.groupBy`.
 We will use it to set the radius of the markers for example.
     - `markers.customTag:` _(function(markerObject)), default: null)_ This is more advanced feature.
 If you'd like to override the default market tag (svg:circle) to something different (like an image), you can use this callback function to append to the markerObject your custom implementation (see below example). x and y are coordinates in pixels of the marker.
     - `markers.attrX:` _(string, default: 'cx')_ Attribute to position the marker on the X-Axis
     - `markers.attrY:` _(string, default: 'cy')_ Attribute to position the marker on the Y-Axis
     - `markers.attrXDelta:` _(integer, default: 0)_ Left relative margin of the marker
     - `markers.attrYDelta:` _(integer, default: 0)_ Top relative margin of the marker
     - `markers.tooltip:` _(function(d))_ Function that returns html that we would use as content for the tooltip.
 We recommend you to use the bootstrap popover.
-If we using groupBy, the parameter is going to be `groupedData`, otherwise it's `d` (check above on the naming conventions for more details).
+If we using rollupoption, the parameter is going to be `groupedData`, otherwise it's `d` (check above on the naming conventions for more details).
     - `markers.attr:` _(object)_ Markers attributes (same naming as svg attributes).
         - `markers.attr.fill:` _(ScaledValue)_ Marker background color.
         - `markers.attr.r:` _(ScaledValue)_ Marker radius.